MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

-### Configure Branch policies

-In this demo, you will learn and understand ....

-### Work with GitHub Desktop

-In this demo, you will learn and understand ....

 ### Use Cherry Pick

-In this demo, you will learn and understand ....

-### Fork with Azure DevOps

-In this demo, you will learn and understand ....

-### Work with Git LFS (Git Large File Storage)

 In this demo, you will learn and understand ....